 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-- the area tingles, itches, or burns
+- The affected area tingles, itches, or burns.

-- this spot develops fluid-filled blisters
+- The spot develops fluid-filled blisters.

-- the blisters burst and crust over
+- They burst and crust over.

 Effective cold sore creams may include: